pjbiggs/Massey203311/Week4/Week4.md

 The data we will investigate today is from publicly available SARS-Cov-2 genome sequences.
 Over the next two weeks. you will learn how to use this data to find specific mutations that new SARS-CoV-2 strains have, how to place these strains in an evolutionary context, and how to visualise this context.

 A flowchart of the process we will follow is below.
-It is unlikely that you will understand all of these steps right now, but hopefully after the lecture content and labs in the next three weeks, this will become more clear.<br>
+It is unlikely that you will understand all of these steps right now, but hopefully after the lecture content and labs in the next three weeks (well weeks 4, 5 and 7), this will become more clear.<br>

 <img src="graphics/flow-chart.png" title="our plan" width="700"/>